 A mascot is a character with an unmistakable personality

 The word mascot is derived from the French "mascotte," meaning a person, animal, or object that brings good luck.
 But nowadays, it's typically a character, whether anthropomorphic or not, that acts as a symbol of something.
 It frequently represents a community, such as a school, sports team, society, military branch, event, or brand.
 In some countries, entire cities and towns have mascots.
 For instance, they often symbolize product features or regional tourist attractions in Japan.
+Mascots are quite common, but they aren't exactly a requirement, so let's take a look at why they are important.

 Why Companies Use Mascots